Skylanding/skylanding.github.io/docs/en/blog/index.md

 # Blog

-I want to use some spare time to document my PhD life, research notes, and personal reflections.
+Some essays, some thoughts, and some insights.

 ## Posts